How the Sun Can Help Improve Blood Sugar

 Previous studies have shown a possible connection between low vitamin D levels and a higher risk of blood sugar related health issues.

-That’s why researchers have spent 1,000s of hours learning more about how vitamin D will lower blood sugar.
+That’s why researchers have spent 1,000s of hours learning more about how vitamin D will help keep blood sugar stable.

 In their studies, researchers found that vitamin D contains a compound known as iBRD9.

-And iBRD9 increases the activity of vitamin D receptors in the body when bound to vitamin D molecules…which can help lower blood sugar.
+And iBRD9 increases the activity of vitamin D receptors in the body when bound to vitamin D molecules…which can help improve blood sugar.

 In studies on mice, researchers reduced glucose levels down into the healthy range when exposing them to higher levels of vitamin D.

-This is encouraging news for both doctors and patients suffering from diabetes.
+This is encouraging news for both doctors and patients suffering from blood sugar fluctuations.
 According to Medical News Today: